Relis-lol/Relis-lol/README.md

 # 🚀 About Me

-I enjoy building production-style infrastructure rather than isolated coding exercises.
+I build hands-on infrastructure and software projects to develop practical experience in cloud, Linux, automation, backend services and monitoring.

-My projects focus on Linux administration, backend services, automation, observability, APIs, databases, self-hosted platforms and practical hardware/software integrations.
-Every project is documented to show both implementation and engineering decisions.
+My focus is not on isolated coding exercises, but on complete systems: servers, containers, databases, APIs, scheduled workers, monitoring, alerts, documentation and small hardware/software integrations.

 Current goal:

-**Start my career in Cloud, Platform Engineering, or SRE.**
+**Starting a junior role in Cloud, Infrastructure, DevOps Support or Linux-based platform operations.**

 ---